vbianchi/Mentori/ROADMAP.md

 -   \[ \] **Multi-Document Reporter Tool:** A tool that can synthesize information from multiple text files or PDFs.
 -   \[ \] **Scientific Data Fetcher Tool:** A specialized tool to find and download datasets from sources like NCBI, PubMed, etc.
 -   \[ \] **Website Report Generator:** A tool that can populate pre-defined website templates with data to create visual reports.

-This roadmap is ambitious and exciting.
-It lays out a clear path from where we are now to the truly powerful platform you envision.

-What do you think?
-Shall we proceed with **Phase 11: The Secure, Extensible Environment** as our immediate next step?